raunakkathuria/developer-resources/CONTRIBUTING.md

 3. If you want to create a new topic for the resources, kindly [**open an issue**](https://github.com/raunakkathuria/developer-resources/issues) to let the maintainers know of this new category before creating one.

 4. Open a **pull request**, with a short descriptive `branch name` and `commit messages`

+5. It is not mandatory but good to have approval of your pull requests from at-least two other contributors to maintain the quality of resources.

 ## Submitting a Fix